harsh06768/Todo_List/README.md

 # Todo_List
-Python based prject use to manage daily task.
+Python based project use to manage daily task.